Get insider access

 • NuPhy Halo75: If you prefer a high-profile keyboard with expanded RGB lighting, the NuPhy Halo75 is a terrific alternative to the NuPhy Air75 V2.
 It also has layers of silicone foam inside the board, providing a slightly quieter and softer overall typing experience.
 That said, it isn't as easy to carry around as the Air75 V2 if you move between workspaces in your home or office.
 Also, because of its high profile, it is more comfortable to type on with a wrist rest, which can take up considerably more space on your desk.
 See our review

 • System76 Launch: The System76 Launch is a compact (75%) configurable keyboard.
 Unlike our other picks on this list, every bit of this keyboard, from the design files to the software, is open-source.
 It means you can take your customization to the furthest possible level.
-However, it's more expensive than our best pick, the Keychron Q5 Max, and the unconventional size of some of the keys, including the two spacebars, can take some getting used to.
+However, it's more expensive than our top pick, the Keychron Q5 Max, and the unconventional size of some of the keys, including the two spacebars, can take some getting used to.
 See our review

-• Mountain Everest Max: The Mountain Everest Max is a great keyboard for programmers looking for a modular media dock and numpad.
-It's designed for complete customization, and it's been a favorite amongst programmers since its release.
-Unfortunately, the companion software is only available on Windows, so you can't program macros or remap keys on Linux or macOS.
-See our review
+It's designed for complete customization and has been a favorite among programmers since its release.
+Just note that, unlike the NuPhy, it's a wired-only model, and the companion software is only available on Windows, so you can't program macros or remap keys on Linux or macOS.

 • Epomaker TH80 Pro: The Epomaker TH80 Pro is a great alternative to the ROYAL KLUDGE RK61 if your workflow demands something a little larger with dedicated arrow keys and a function row.
 It also offers a better overall typing experience with higher-quality PBT keycaps.
 It's typically quite a bit more expensive, and its PBT keycaps don't have shine-through legends.
 See our review